 - The firm reported one instance of potential non-compliance with Rule 2-01(c)(1) of Regulation S-X regarding financial relationships, which occurred at the firm or involved its personnel.
-This instance related to an investment in an audit client by a member of an engagement team. - The firm reported one instance of potential non-compliance with Rule 2-01(c)(7) of Regulation S-X regarding audit committee pre-approval.
-This instance related to a service provided that the firm determined was permissible.
+This instance related to an investment in an audit client by a member of an engagement team. - The firm reported two instances of potential non-compliance with Rule 2-01(c)(7) of Regulation S-X regarding audit committee pre-approval.
+One of these instances related to services provided by an associated firm without the engagement having been pre-approved by the audit committee.